HazimAA/black-jack-python/README.md

 # black-jack-python
-A simple code that determines the winner in blackjack, given a hand.
+A simple code that determines the winner in blackjack, given a black jack hand as an input.
 The code was written for a kaggle exercise in thier Python training tutorial.